Pages

 Cost of drain survey: £150

-We have been advise that in order to stop this happening again, we either need to replace all drainpipes or pay to have a sleeve fitted along the pipes to try and stop this happening.
+We have been advised that in order to stop this happening again, we either need to replace all drainpipes or pay to have a sleeve fitted along the pipes to try and stop this happening.
 We are still waiting on a quote for this.

 Cost of sleeving the drains: TBC

-As things now stand, thousands of pounds down the line and facing possible re-contamination of the fresh loft insulation plus ongoing damage, I honestly can'y say that I'd buy this house if we could go back in time.
+As things now stand, thousands of pounds down the line and facing possible re-contamination of the fresh loft insulation plus ongoing damage, I honestly can't say that I'd buy this house if we could go back in time.
 We really need to knock down the kitchen and utility and rebuild and extend this area of the house to get rid of all historic runs, access points and old drains but this is not financially viable at the moment.

 If you fancy following our renovation you can pop over to instagram where I regularly share update stories as well as some grid posts and reels.
 Here is a quick reel of our first 5 weeks in the house: